Events and Resources

 Island City Bike Tour

 In 2001, the City of Richmond and the Richmond Community Cycling Committee jointly staged the inaugural "Island City, by Bike" tour - a free community event that offers guided cycling tours of some of the City's bike routes.
 The annual event occurs each June during Bike Month.
-The 2021 event originally scheduled for June 13, 2021 has been postponed until further notice.
+After a two year pause, the event is back and taking place on Sunday, June 12, 2022 at Minoru Centre for Active Living.
+Registration required (Event ID #47824).
+If arriving by vehicle, park in the upper level of the parkade as there is a 3-hour time limit on parking elsewhere on site.
+We look forward to welcoming you back.

-Bike to Work Week is a regional initiative inaugurated in 2007.
+Go by Bike Week (formerly Bike to Work Week) is a regional initiative inaugurated in 2007.
 The event aims to reward existing cyclists and encourage new cyclists to try cycling to work and to continue cycling after the event.
 Participants are encouraged to log trips in order to be entered to win daily prizes.
 Register today at btww.ca.

 The Commuter Challenge is an annual competition held during Environment Week (first week of June) between Canadian cities to see which one can cut its air pollution the most by using active and/or sustainable modes of transportation such as walking, jogging, cycling, in-line skating, teleworking and/or taking the bus or carpooling.
 Visit the national Commuter Challenge website to find out how to participate locally and be counted.